kmrgirish/gosim/README.md

 ## Debugging
 Gosim's simulation is deterministic, which means that running a test twice will result in the exact same behavior, from randomly generated numbers to goroutine concurrency interleavings.
-That is cool because it means that if we see an interesting log after running the program but do not fully understand why that log printed a certain value, we can re-run the program and see exactly what happened at the moment of printing.
+That is useful because it means that if we see an interesting log after running the program but do not fully understand why that log printed a certain value, we can re-run the program and see exactly what happened at the moment of printing.